sanger-bentley-group/gps-pipeline/README.md

 - [Pathogenwatch](https://pathogen.watch/) ([@pathogenwatch-oss](https://github.com/pathogenwatch-oss))
 - License (MIT): https://github.com/pathogenwatch-oss/spn-resistance-pbp/blob/main/LICENSE
 - This is a modified version of [AMR predictor](https://github.com/BenJamesMetcalf/Spn_Scripts_Reference) by Ben Metcalf ([@BenJamesMetcalf](https://github.com/BenJamesMetcalf)) at the Centre for Disease Control (CDC)
-- This project uses a Docker image built from a [custom fork](https://github.com/HarryHung/spn-resistance-pbp)
+- This project uses a Docker image of a [fork](https://github.com/sanger-bentley-group/spn-pbp-amr)
   - The fork changes the Docker image from a Docker executable image to a Docker environment for Nextflow integration
   - The Docker image provides the containerised environment with SPN-PBP-MAR for `PBP_RESISTANCE` process of the `amr.nf` module